Table Of Content

 of Public Safety

 Your house community will become an important part of your on campus living experience.
-“Houses” range from 20 to 60 residents, and are used to divide up the residence halls.
-Each house has a name with some historical reference, and generally refers to a famous resident from the state of Missouri.
+“Houses” range from approximately 20 to 40 residents, and are used to divide up the residence halls.
 Your house community will become the place that you call home.
 You will have the opportunity to meet other individuals, participate in community events and programs, and just have fun!

-Members of each residence hall’s student government (Hall Senates) work together to provide programming and events geared towards residents in that community, and encourage students to voice their feedback regarding decisions made in the halls.
+Members of each residence hall’s student government (Hall Councils) work together to plan events geared towards residents in that community, and encourage students to voice their feedback regarding decisions made in the halls.

 Members of the Residence Hall Association (RHA) are also nominated and selected from every hall.
 RHA serves in a unique capacity as the central student government, the collective voice, for all on-campus residents.
 They work hard to provide residents a way to express their perspectives on policies and issues that affect the entire residential community.
 RHA combines programming and policy review/proposals for Residence Life.

-Approximately 70 percent of the residence hall rooms or apartments, are designed for two students, with the remaining rooms being single or three-person occupant rooms.
+Most of our on-campus housing spaces are designed for two students, with the remaining rooms being single or three-person occupant rooms.
 If you are an upperclassman or a married student, you may choose to live in the on-campus apartments.
 Most of these apartments are partially furnished and offer an optional meal plan through Sodexo Food Service.